c33howard/pages/vlans.md

 I'll talk about v4 for now.
 Each IP is a 32 bit number.
 Every host on the same network has the same set of leading bits in the IP address.
 This is written as `192.168.1.0/24`.
 The `/24` means that the first 24 bits (ie 3 \* 8 bits, or first three "octets") define the network, and the remaining bits define the host within the network.
 You may have heard of class A/B/C networks, these correspond to `/8`, `/16`, and `/24`, although classes are no longer used; instead just say "slash 24".
 The prefix can be of any length, but for a home network, you probably want a /24, which gives you 8 bits worth of hosts or 256 IPs.
 RFC1918 defines special prefixes, including `192.168.0.0/16` as "non-routable", which means that those packets cannot be routed onto the internet.
 This is why most home networks use a prefix from RFC1918 space.
 Within `192.168.0.0/16` there are 256 networks of size `/24`.
 Two of the most common are `192.168.0.0/24` and `192.168.1.0/24`.
 But there's nothing special about those; you can use whatever you'd like within that range, or the two other larger ranges in RFC1918 (`10.0.0.0/8` and `172.16.0.0/12`).

 Typically, the lowest non-zero address in a range is the router, so in `192.168.1.0/24`, that would be `192.168.1.1`.
-This is just a convention and the router could have an IP.
+This is just a convention and the router could have any IP.
 Your host in the network probably has a different IP.

 ### Route Table